victor-develop/conway-gof/readme.md

   - currently the board is bordered and cannot have negative coordinates.
 But the `evolveBoard()` function CAN support borderless evolution argrithmatically.
 What else needed is to implement a board which can dynamically shrink and enlarge its width and height according to the cells it has, of course then the client intereface should also support world-exploring feature.
   - better error messages to players
   - a log reader to organize and present the logs nicely
+  - multi-room support for users, i.e. different game instances for multiple groups of players
   - For production environment, use `pm2` to restart process in case of exit, and add health monitor like [appmetrics](https://github.com/RuntimeTools/appmetrics)